| Home Earth

 Capital City: Porto-Novo (pop.
 295 000)

-Political and economic capital: Cotonou (pop.
+Largest city and economic capital is Cotonou (pop.
 2 million)

 Other Cities: Abomey, Gavié, Kandi, Ouidah